Welcome and congratulations on taking the first steps toward creating an Azure Practice.

 - Adding additional Subnets or modifying existing Firewall rules.

-- Making Bulk User Changes - Such as password updates, WVD pool assignment, license adjustments, etc.
+- Making Bulk User Changes - Such as password updates, AVD pool assignment, license adjustments, etc.

 - Setting up a standard Site-to-Site VPN that supports IKEv2 or one that supports IKEv1 (Ex: common with Meraki devices)

-Due to the relative newness of WVD, the global archives (a.k.a.
-Google) have minimal information around troubleshooting a WVD environment.
+Due to the relative newness of AVD, the global archives (a.k.a. the web) have minimal information around troubleshooting an AVD environment.
 The below articles explain some good techniques for troubleshooting, along with best practices for optimizing performance.